Posted on 20 September, 2016

 More than 1,200 attendees from the Asia-Pacific region and wider international community will descend on the Gold Coast to discuss technology and challenges associated with Augmentative and alternative communication (AAC), from 21 – 26 July, 2018.

 ACC is a set of tools and strategies that millions use worldwide to overcome complex challenges associated with the inability to use natural speech to communicate.
-Those affected include various disorder suffers, victims of stroke and traumatic brain injury, temporary medical conditions and young children who are at risk of developing communication disorders.
+Those affected include various disorder sufferers, victims of stroke and traumatic brain injury, temporary medical conditions and young children who are at risk of developing communication disorders.

 Australia will welcome the 18th biennial event for the first time with the collective backing of Tourism and Events Queensland and Gold Coast Business Events (part of Gold Coast Tourism Corporation).